Stories of Arda Home Page

 “The air roils with your unrest.”

-Thranduil glanced aside to see Coriel lurking in the doorway, lovely as always in her long gown of silken evergreen girt with silver leaves, her august bearing offset by a wan smile of kindred sympathy.
+Thranduil glanced aside to see Galadhmir lurking in the doorway.
 “The disquiet is enough to make one think a storm was upon us.”

 “Is it indeed?”
-Thranduil returned his cousin’s half-hearted smile, finding it easier now that he had temporarily decided his course.
-“Come, Coriel.
+Thranduil returned his half-hearted smile, finding it easier now that he had temporarily decided his course.
+“Come, Galadhmir.
 I know when you would give me an unsolicited piece of your mind.
 Let me have it.”

 “Very well.”
-Her tone fell, becoming dreadfully earnest.
+His tone fell, becoming dreadfully earnest.
 “Be cautious, Thranduil, in how you deal with this protégé of Mithrandir.
-Do not cloud your judgment with rancor.
-Or have we not yet learned the peril of headstrong predilection?”
+Do not let the past cloud your judgment.”

-“The Old Realm aside,” Coriel explained, pacing aimlessly into the room, “you still retain a less than favorable impression of his sire.
+“The Old Realm aside,” Galadhmir explained, pacing aimlessly into the room, “you still retain a less than favorable impression of his father.
 Moreover, you dislike the influence he wields over Legolas – do not try to deny it.”
-Her fair smile broadened, and Thranduil saw misgiving melt into old confidence.
-“But listen to me, trying to teach a panther the rules of the hunt.
-I believe I know you better than that.”
+His smile broadened, and Thranduil saw misgiving melt into old confidence.
+“But I believe I know you better than that.”

 “I should hope so.”
-Thranduil took her strong hands in his own, planting a quick but deliberately indecorous kiss on her brow, as a brother would.
+Thranduil said, appreciating his candor.
 “You did not follow me all these years for nothing.”

 Leaving the grim trophy hall, Gimli followed as Legolas led him back down into the mainstream branches.
 After more twists and turns they stopped once again in the corridor.
 Lifting a tapestry, Legolas slipped behind it, and after a moment had pushed inward a hidden door.
 Gimli was reluctant for a moment to follow, but Legolas held the passage open for him.